mamaral/Onboard/README.md

 CocoaPods
 --------
-I'm still new to implementing my own pods, so bear with me!
 Adding the following to your `Podfile` and running `pod install` should do the trick:

 ```
 pod 'Onboard'